Mobilpadde/NRAW.js/README.md

 })
 ```

-### Post-specific
+### Posts
-You can also delete a post, if you misspelled something:
+You can also delete a post if you misspelled something:
 ```javascript
 Reddit.login(user, pass).post("t3_31cvo9").delete().exec(function(data){
     // Some super awesome code